stefanvstein/testify/README.md

 The `test-comment` is an empty macro ignoring its body, just like `comment`, that **Testify** recognize. **Testify** can easily be told to evaluate content of any other top level form, while `test-comment` is a default.

 **Testify** use levels of isolation.
-While `eval-in-ns` evaluate expressions in its namespace, like when evaluating comments manually, its sibling `eval-as-use` evaluate from within a temporary namespace, to prevent pollution.
+While `eval-in-ns` evaluate expressions in its namespace, like when evaluating comments manually, its sibling `eval-as-use` evaluate from within a temporary namespace, preventing pollution.
 This is more suitable for repeatable tests.

 **Testify** reads source code, and keeps track of where it is.
 Code should be highlighted when a test assertion fail, even thougt the assertion is in a comment.